EmperorNumerius/Forge/README.md

 ### 4) Receive the parts to build your own Forge Printer

-The bill of materials can be found here and isavailable as a CSV in `Electronics/Motherboard/billofmaterials.csv` and an assembly guide here (coming soon!).
+The bill of materials can be found here and is available as a CSV in `Electronics/Motherboard/billofmaterials.csv` and an assembly guide here (coming soon!).
 Also note that, currently, the BOM is not polished as we communicate with Siboor.